aleshaleksey/fansys23/abilities.md

 ___
 #### Combined Manoeuvre I-V

-**Description**: Combine two or more "basic combat manoeuvre"s in one attack.
+**Description**: Combine two or more different "basic combat manoeuvre"s in one attack.

 **Cost**: This is an exerting activity.
 For each manoeuvre combined one SP dice is expended.